asu-ke-web-services/wordpress-news-kiosk-plugin/README.md

  * limit attribute is optional and defaults to 20.

- * Either one of the query or handle attribute is required if both are specified handle overrides the query for search and displays tweets from user timeline.
+ * query attribute is optional if passed displays tweets for that query else displays user timeline.

 Note:

  * Make sure to update twitter_oauth_access_token, twitter_oauth_access_token_secret, twitter_consumer_key, twitter_consumer_secret with twitter account details in localsettings.php.
- * handle attribute works only for the current user whose account details are used in localsettings.php file

 # The Kiosk Time Shortcode